How to Write Internal Conflict and External Conflict in a Script

 I think we can all agree that the best-written film and television takes characters on multiple journeys.
 We need to see what they’re going to physically surmount on the outside to know how it will reflect on the inside.

-The best uses of internal conflict and external conflict work in tandem to create gripping drama.
+The best uses of conflict work in tandem to create gripping drama.
 Or gripping comedy.

 Just make it gripping!